mlk2991/anonymous/README.rst

 -----------------------
-If you are connecting through a WiFi network shared by multiple people, you might be the only one in the group that uses Tor and hence you can be held suspect by those that are monitoring your internet connection\*.
+If you are connecting through a WiFi network shared by multiple people, you might be the only one in the group that uses Tor and hence you can be held suspect by those that are monitoring your internet connection.
 This is where the `Yagi WiFi antenna <https://www.amazon.com/tupavco-tp513-antenna-2-4ghz-17dbi/dp/b008z4i7wq>`_ might come in handy to deflect attention to somewhere else.

-\* See for instance, the `Harvard bomb hoax (2013) <https://www.dailydot.com/unclick/tor-harvard-bomb-suspect/>`_